By: Sarah Hirschorn (Online Editor-in-Chief)

-“If you want to create that human contact, you realize that being X of what people are afraid of, isn’t scary because this is just another human being.
-To be able to communicate with that person makes that human connection easier rand if everybody could erase some of their fears of the other, than we would be in a much better place,” Turner added.
+“If you want to create that human contact, you realize that being X of what people are afraid of isn’t scary because this is just another human being.
+To be able to communicate with that person makes that human connection easier and if everybody could erase some of their fears of the other than we would be in a much better place,” Turner added.

 Madame Turner emphasizes that learning a new language is still tricky and that perfection is not the goal.
-“You don’t even have to be perfect in the language, but making the attempt in the language puts another person in a place where they think, ‘Oh you care enough about me to attempt to connect with me in my language’, and that is a whole level of respect that you can’t find anywhere else,” Turner said.
+“You don’t even have to be perfect in the language, but making the attempt in the language puts another person in a place where they think, ‘Oh you care enough about me to attempt to connect with me in my language’.
+That is a whole level of respect that you can’t find anywhere else,” Turner said.

 “It takes patience.
 It takes a lot of work.
 It takes real commitment.
 And it takes willing to be vulnerable and be willing to make mistakes.
 Conjugating verbs in a book is not going to do anything for you.
 But to put all of the pieces that you learned together, into sentences is hard.
 It’s through your mistakes or somebody correcting,” Turner added.

-“You have to be willing to be feel embarrassed, whether it’s in front of your peers or you’re in a foreign country.
+“You have to be willing to feel embarrassed, whether it’s in front of your peers or you’re in a foreign country.
 It is understanding how people live.
-Why do people wear certain clothing why do people eat certain foods.the biggest piece is breaking down stereotypes and understanding that we are all humans in the human race,” Turner said.
+Why do people wear certain clothing why do people eat certain foods?
+The biggest piece is breaking down stereotypes and understanding that we are all humans in the human race,” Turner said.

 Madame Turner advises students to branch out and give themselves time to practice and utilize the language they’re learning.
 “Be patient and try to find a way to use it.
 Because if you don’t use it it doesn’t feel real and it goes away.
 Listen to music in the language you study, look at some news reports there are tons of sites where you can see bilingual news reports.
 Don’t just think of it as, ‘These are just words that I’m saying or reading,’” Turner said.

 “Try to find a way to interact with them [the words] online and discover new things about other cultures.
-Try to go someplace it will make your language better and it will just make you a better person,” Turner concluded.
+Try to go someplace!
+It will make your language better and it will make you a better person,” Turner concluded.